ABbiodiversity/alberta-bird-models/README.md

 The `cc` folder contains code to run the models on WestGrid computing cluster.

-The `sector-effects` folder contains code for calculating sector effects.
+The `sector-effects` folder contains code for calculating sector effects with partial backfilling.

 *The code in this repo originates from the <https://github.com/psolymos/abmianalytics> project.*